Amendment 4 Explained

 Abortion is legal in Florida only through 6 weeks.
 The law banning abortion after 6 weeks has legal exceptions for the life of the mother, physical health of the mother, and for lethal fetal abnormalities, as long as they are detected before the 15th week and accompanied by official documentation signed by two practicing Florida doctors.

-Legal exceptions for rape, incest, and human trafficking are also included in the law, BUT official documentation is required, which means that if you become pregnant as a result of rape, incest, or human trafficking, you would have to report the crime, collaborate with law enforcement, and get a set of official documents in order to get an abortion in Florida, and you would have to do all of this before 15 weeks of the pregnancy, which is the cutoff point for exceptions.
+Legal exceptions for rape, incest, and human trafficking are also included in the law, BUT women, their doctors, and medical organizations agree that these exceptions don’t work in practice.
+Official documentation is required, which means that if you become pregnant as a result of rape, incest, or human trafficking, you would have to report the crime, collaborate with law enforcement, and get a set of official documents in order to get an abortion in Florida, and you would have to do all of this in a matter of weeks.

 Florida law states that “at the time the woman schedules or arrives for her appointment to obtain the abortion, she must provide a copy of a restraining order, police report, medical record, or other court order or documentation providing evidence that she is obtaining the termination of pregnancy because she is a victim of rape, incest, or human trafficking.”